Deploy a Business Event

 Local Testing

-For development and testing, it is useful to run all your apps on your local workstation, including the event broker, which can be done by running Kafka through docker-compose.
+For development and testing, it is useful to run all your apps on your local workstation, including the event broker.
+You can do this by running Kafka through docker-compose.

 Using the Business Events Local Setup Tool